Triangle Strategy: Plot

 Thirty years after the Saltiron War, Glenbrook and Aesfrost agree to share the newly discovered Grand Norzelian Mine in an effort to improve relations between the two countries.
 However, as Serenoa inspects the mines with Gustadolph's cousin Dragan, assassins attack and kill Dragan.
 Gustadolph then accuses Glenbrook of murdering Dragan, using his death as a pretext to stage a punitive campaign against Glenbrook and invading its capital.
-Serenoa and his party are too late to stop Gustadolph from killing King Regna and Prince Frani and capturing Princess Cordelia, leaving Roland as the sole heir to Glenbrook's throne.
+Serenoa and his party are too late to stop Gustadolph from killing King Regna and Crown Prince Frani and capturing Princess Cordelia, leaving Roland as the sole heir to Glenbrook's throne.
 Determined to bring all of Glenbrook to heel, Gustadolph gives Serenoa an ultimatum: hand over Roland to him or face annihilation at the hands of his army.
 This represents the first of many choices Serenoa must make, including deciding on whether to enlist the aid of Hyzante to resist Aesfrost or collaborate with Aesfrost to repel an attempted invasion from Hyzante.

 Eventually, Serenoa and his party are able to drive Aesfrost from Glenbrook, and he, Roland, Frederica, and Benedict go about trying to rebuild the kingdom.
 However, Roland is met with the cruel reality of being king, as he executes many of his own nobles for misappropriating reconstruction funds.
-Serenoa's father Symon manages to recover from his illness and reveals to him that he is actually King Regna's illegitimate son who was secretly adopted by the Wolffort family to cover up the scandal.
-Frederica discovers that her people, the Rosellans, are being used as slave labor to harvest salt in Hyzante due to their ancestors possessing knowledge of sources of salt outside of Hyzante, which would have threatened Hyzante's salt monopoly.
+Serenoa's father Symon is assassinated by royalists and as he is dying reveals to him that he is actually King Regna's illegitimate son who was secretly adopted by the Wolffort family to cover up the scandal.
+Frederica discovers that her people, the Rosellans, are being used as slave labor to harvest salt in Hyzante due to their ancestor's possessing knowledge of sources of salt outside of Hyzante, which would have threatened Hyzante's salt monopoly.
 They also discover that the Grand Norzelian Mine contains salt, which would allow whoever holds to it bypass Hyzante's salt monopoly.

 It is at this point that Serenoa's comrades suggest differing plans of action.
 Roland advocates allying with Hyzante to destroy Aesfrost and avenge his family.
 Benedict recommends allying with Aesfrost to conquer Hyzante and break its hold over salt for good.
 Frederica implores him to help liberate the enslaved Rosellans and lead them back to their homeland of Centralia.